21 Key Digital Marketing KPIs & Metrics to Track in 2023

-Because the goal is to gain more subscribers, every digital marketing agency should track this KPI.
+Because the goal is to gain more subscribers, every digital marketing agency should track this email marketing KPI.
 If you don't track your list, how will you know if it's growing or shrinking?

 The unsubscribe rate is the percentage of email recipients who immediately unsubscribed from your send list after opening an email.
 The lower, the better.

-The CTR indicates how many times your ad was clicked on.
+The CTR indicates how many times your ad or CTA was clicked on.
 It is typically measured in percentages and indicates how many people are likely to click on your ad/link after seeing it.

-ROAS indicate how much money your advertising campaign generates.
+ROAS indicates how much money your advertising campaign generates.
 In other words, what kind of return you or your clients get from the money spent on your ads.

 The follower growth rate indicates how quickly your client's social media account is gaining followers compared to your previous follower count.

-This KPI measures and tracks user engagements on clients’ social media accounts and identifies how many new comments, like, shares and followers they get.
+This KPI measures and tracks user engagements on clients’ social media accounts and identifies how many new comments, likes, shares and followers they get.

 Conversions from social media refer to the accomplished desired actions made by the target audience on the client’s social media.
-As mentioned above, there are different types of conversion actions, so choose wisely.
+As mentioned above, there are different types of conversion actions, so choose wisely social media KPIs.

-To deduce which metrics to track, marketing agencies should consider their goals and KPIs that best examine their initiatives.
+To deduce which metrics to track for your marketing goals, marketing agencies should consider their main KPIs that best examine their initiatives.

 Whatever KPIs are most important for you to track, they must meet the SMART criteria.
 The KPIs you should monitor are: